CAAPIM/apim-charts/charts/gateway/README.md

 - Gateway API CRDs must be installed: `gateway.networking.k8s.io/v1` (Gateway, HTTPRoute, BackendTLSPolicy) and `gateway.networking.k8s.io/v1alpha2` (TLSRoute)
 - A `GatewayClass` must be available on the cluster (e.g. `contour`, `envoy-gateway`)

+**Migration from Ingress v1:**

+`ingress.enabled` and `kubernetesGateway.enabled` can both be `true` at the same time.
+Each creates independent resources and a separate load balancer endpoint, allowing a staged migration -- enable Gateway API alongside Ingress, verify the new endpoint, migrate DNS, then disable Ingress.
+Switching ingress controllers (changing `ingressClassName`, e.g. from `nginx` to `contour`) uses a load balancer with a different address.
+This is a hard cutover that requires DNS updates and should be planned for a maintenance window.
+See [Migration](../../examples/ingress#migration) for more detail.

 **Route Modes:**

 The chart supports two route modes: